daniellesloan/studyGroup/Reprothon2021/Misc_resources/How_to_get_started_Reprothon2021.md

 Hello fellow Hacker,

 this short guide shows you how to contribute to the Reprothon 2021.
-The aim of the Reprothon is to test whether the accepted answers to questions on StackOverflow are reproducible or not, and enter the result into a spreadsheet.
+The aim of the Reprothon is to test whether the accepted answers to questions on StackOverflow are reproducible or not.

 Check out the general data generating process below.

-## Data generating process

-**1. Obtain Question ID from "Question_ID_Generator" (name needed)**

-**2. Visit StackOverflow and try to reproduce in R**

-**3. Fill out Google Form "Reprothon2021_data_entry"**

 <p align=left>
 <img src="../images/workflow.png" style="max-width:100%;">
 </p>
 <br>

-## 4 quick steps how you can contribute
+## How to Contribute

 **1. Sign up for Reprothon event**
 Sign up to the Reprothon by following this link: <https://docs.google.com/forms/d/e/1FAIpQLScnZ58LT9lgCHWgHK0JFD-1CPEOyZPcWdCM3VBxDdnXDgQ_AA/viewform>